Poached Lemons

 Bruno Albouze Poached Oranges

-Combine lemons, water, and sugar in a large saucepan.
-Simmer gently on very low heat for about 4 hours to fully candy the lemons.
-The candy thermometer should then read 221ºF/105ºC.
-Leave the lemon confit in the saucepan with its syrup and allow it to cool at room temperature overnight.
-Transfer the lemon confit with its syrup into jars.
+• Combine the lemons, water, and sugar in a large saucepan.
+Simmer gently over very low heat for about 4 hours, until the lemons are fully candied.
+A candy thermometer should read 221°F (105°C) at this stage.
+Leave the lemon confit in the saucepan with its syrup and allow it to cool to room temperature overnight.
+Transfer the lemon confit along with its syrup into jars for storage.

 Bruno Albouze Lemon Confit